Explore with your subject

 Foot Lights

 One of the lights used in theater is the foot lighting.
-Personally I think this helps the older actors look younger.
-So, while they can act after some years of experience better than they did when they were young, they need the foot lights to help soften the wrinkles of the skin.
+This helps the older actors look younger.
+So, while they can act better after some years of experience than they did when they were young, they need the footlights to help soften the wrinkles of the skin.

-If you go to Broadway and see the stages, most of the time you will see some lights built in the front of the stage floor near the audience.
-These lights give you that ghostly lighting like children like to create using a flashlight under the chin.
-If you bring it a little away from the face it looks more like your theater foot lights.
+If you go to Broadway and see the stages, you will usually see some lights built in the front of the stage floor near the audience.
+These lights give you the ghostly lighting children like creating using a flashlight under the chin.
+Bringing it away from the face looks more like your theater footlights.

 Foot Lighting balancing with available light

-Now in the photo above we are still getting some overhead lighting from the sky in this outdoor photo, but look in the eyes and you can see the lower light being very bright.
+In the photo above, we are still getting some overhead lighting from the sky in this outdoor photo, but look in the eyes and see the lower light being very bright.

 Butterfly Lighting